shader-slang/spec/specification/expressions.md

 ```

 Note:
-Postfix operator expressions have similar rules to prefix operator expressions, except that in this case the lookup of the operator name will only consider declarations marked with the \code{postfix} modifier.
+Postfix operator expressions have similar rules to prefix operator expressions, except that in this case the lookup of the operator name will only consider declarations marked with the `postfix` modifier.

 ### Infix Operator Expressions  [expr.op.infix]